 Then remove the dust with a vacuum hose attachment and a clean damp lint-free rag.

 Prime your laminate dresser with 2 coats of bonding primer for the best results.
 You may be able to get away with 1 coat, but I always do 2 coats to get the best results.

-Pick the best bonding primer for laminate furniture from down below!
+Pick the best bonding primer for laminate furniture down below!

 After your primer is dry, you can paint your laminate dresser just like any other dresser!